chenxy99/Scanpaths/AiR/README.md

 $ CUDA_VISIBLE_DEVICES=0,1 python train.py --lambda_5 0
 ```

-If you would like to ablate the self-critical sequential training, you can directly find the corresponding checkpoint document with a suffix `_supervised_save`.
+If you would like to ablate the self-critical sequential training, you can directly find the corresponding checkpoint folders with a suffix `_supervised_save`.

 ## Evaluate on test split